kassonlab/gmxapi/README.md

     $ pip uninstall cmake
     ...

-Successfully running the test suite is not essential to having a working `gmxpy` package.
+Successfully running the test suite is not essential to having a working `gmxapi` package.
-We are working to make the testing more robust, but right now the test suite is a bit delicate and may not work right, even though you have a successfully built `gmxpy` package.
+We are working to make the testing more robust, but right now the test suite is a bit delicate and may not work right, even though you have a successfully built `gmxapi` package.
 If you want to troubleshoot, though, the main problems seem to be that automatic installation of required python packages may not work (requiring manual installations, such as with `pip install somepackage`) and ambiguities between python versions.
 The testing attempts to run under both Python 2 and